multigrid-courses/Syllabus-MG1/README.md

 The course will be co-instructed, via advanced teleconferencing facilites, with courses at Rice University and KAUST.

-All documents will be communicated using git and hosted on github.com

 ## Homework/Projects

 Homework assignment will be given weekly as well as programming